 Use spray adhesive

-Just like with spray paint, spray adhesive can help secure edges of a stencil cutout to the painting surface.
+Just like with spray paint, spray adhesive can help secure edges of a stencil cutout to the surface when using wall paint.
 If you are painting a pattern and have to reuse a stencil multiple times, spray some adhesive on each time.

 Use a small amount of paint

-When using a roller, make sure to remove any excess paint from your tool.
-Take away excess paint by squeezing the paint out of a roller in the paint tray.
-Utilize the ridges along the paint tray and roll the roller up and down until the roller appears to be dry.
+When using a roller, make sure to remove any excess paint by squeezing it out of the roller and into a paint tray.
+Utilize the ridges along the paint tray and roll the roller up and down until it appears to be dry.
 It may take multiple passes on the stencil before the paint is solid on the painting surface, but this is normal.

-Make sure to also thin the paint that pools up at the edge of the roller.
+Make sure to also thin the paint that pools at the edge of the roller.

 If using a sponge, dab instead of wipe